AudioRole: An Audio Dataset for Character Role-Playing in Large Language Models: Audio Role-Playing Task

 \subsubsection{Characteristic Dialogue Construction}

 In our dataset, we only apply the following steps for six chosen TV series, which we called AudioRole-Demo, and if you want to make your own character dataset, you can just follow our procedure.
-We simply take the main character in each TV series to be the target character, but we also support building any character that is in these TV series.
-Building upon the merged audio $\mathcal{F}$, we sort the audio files and choose the largest one to be the audio of the main character.
-To ensure validity, we manually verify the candidates per TV series, correcting incorrect-character or non-character audio segments (e.g., Background noises).
+We simply take the one main character in each TV series to be the target character, but we also support building any character that is in these TV series.
+Building upon the merged audio, we sort the audio files and choose the largest one to be the audio of the main character.
+To ensure validity, we manually verify the candidates per TV series, correcting incorrect-character or non-character audio segments.

 Dialogue scene extraction then partitions the continuous audio stream into conversational units using temporal dynamics.
-We define a dialogue scene as a sequence where: 1) multiple speakers participate, 2) pauses between utterances never exceed 3s (empirically validated against natural conversation patterns), and 3) contains at least one utterance from the target character.
+We define a dialogue scene as a sequence where: 1) multiple speakers participate, 2) pauses between utterances never exceed 3s\footnote{We tested segmentation thresholds of 2s, 3s, and 4s on a control set, the 3s threshold provided the optimal balance for preserving complete dialogue turns while accurately segmenting distinct interactions.}, and 3) contains at least one utterance from the target character.

 Each validated scene undergoes role-centric restructuring to form stimulus-response pairs.
-Consecutive utterances from non-target speakers merge into unified "Speaker A" prompts and consecutive utterances from target speaker merge into unified "Speaker B" prompts, while preserving the temporal order of all characters' responses.
-This generates dialogue pairs:
+Consecutive utterances from non-target speakers merge into unified "Speaker A" and consecutive utterances from the target speaker merge into unified "Speaker B", while preserving the temporal order of all characters' responses.